 “These tips helped me learn more in my first month than I ever could have hoped.”

-—Mike Figliuolo , author, leadership coach, and founder of Thought Leaders, LLC
+—Mike Figliuolo, author, leadership coach, and founder of Thought Leaders, LLC

-2. Seek new perspectives.
+2. Seek diverse perspectives.

 “During my first year as a leader, I learned very quickly that being successful in leadership is not you to know.
 Rather, it is about encouraging and supporting your employees to share they know.